Being active matters!

 We all want to grow older gracefully and continue to stay active and independent.
 There are several factors that dictate how well we age and the trajectory of our physical decline.
 These include biological ageing, genetics, and modifiable factors such as physical activity levels, and nutrition.

 In western society however, physical activity generally declines as we age.
 Less than 20% of people >50 years meet the recommended activity guidelines by the Center for Disease Control and Prevention (CDC) and World Health Organization (WHO).
 The health consequences are large because of the protective effects of activity from diseases such as cardiovascular disease, cancer, and diabetes, and physical functional decline.
 In contrast, older athletes who are very active provide some insight into the decline in function due to primarily ageing alone.
 Also, comparisons between active and inactive older adults highlights the advantages of exercise.

-Can you turn back the clock on ageing?
+Can you turn back the clock on aging?

 Being active can delay the clock, adding years of better-quality life, but it cannot not stop the clock.
 What does this really mean and how much activity matters?